The Eternal Jew (film): Economic impact

 The reference to average wealth probably used the wealth of the Jewish Rothschild family as the basis for its calculation.
 The Rothschild banking family is still believed to have had the largest private fortune in the world during the 19th century, as well as the largest fortune in modern world history.
 Although the Creditanstalt debts were assumed in part by the Austrian branch of the Rothschild family, its bankruptcy was later used by Hitler as an example of how the Jews were responsible for all the economic and social troubles of Germany and the world.

-The movie goes on to assert that: "The most common expressions in the jargon of international gangsters and criminals stem from Hebrew and Yiddish words."
+The film goes on to assert that: "The most common expressions in the jargon of international gangsters and criminals stem from Hebrew and Yiddish words."
 According to the movie, Jews are likewise disproportionately plentiful in organized crime, where they represent 82% of international crime organizations, and 98% of international prostitution.
 This Jewish influence is seen as well in the international language used by criminals (see also Rotwelsch).
 The evidence for these blatant assertions is nowhere produced.
 Insofar as "organized crime" represents lawbreaking other than that forced by the Nuremberg Laws, it has not been corroborated by subsequent research.

-The film also claims that the Jewish people have some kind of "genetic predisposition towards barter and haggling", saying that "[Jewish people] rush into trade" because it is fitting "with their character and inclination", and that "For the Jew, there is but one object of value – money.
+It further claims that the Jewish people have some kind of "genetic predisposition towards barter and haggling", saying that "[Jewish people] rush into trade" because it is fitting "with their character and inclination", and that "For the Jew, there is but one object of value – money.
 How he earns it is a matter of complete indifference to him."
 It also accuses Jews of passing corruption on to their children by religious means, saying that:

 These children see no ideals before them like our own.
 The egoism of the individual is not used in the service of higher common goals.
 On the contrary, Jewish racial morality claims, in contrast to Aryan morality, that the unrestrained egoism of each Jew is a divine law.
 His religion makes a duty out of treachery and usury.